 In order to provide certain services or activities, we need to be able to collect information from individuals and organisations.
 We use software provided by Mailchimp to create these online forms and MONDAY to store email addresses for business signed up to our EXPERIENCE Countryside Development Programme mailing list.
-These companies are acting as data processors for Kent Downs Area of Outstanding Natural Beauty and only process personal information in line with our instructions.
+These companies are acting as data processors for Kent Downs National Landscape and only process personal information in line with our instructions.

 Under the General Data Protection Regulation (GDPR) you have rights which you can exercise free of charge that allow you to:

 - Know what we are doing with your information and why we are doing it

 - Ask to see what information we hold about you (known as a Subject Access Request)

 - Ask us to correct any mistakes in the information we hold about you